jackwebster/jackwebster/README.md

 ---

 ### 💥 Currently working on:
-* Undergraduate TA for APMA 1650: Statistical Inference I: Holding recitation sections and office hours for students, and assisting with grading
+* Undergraduate TA for APMA 1650: Statistical Inference I: Holding recitation sections and office hours for students, and assisting with grading course assignments and exams
 * Competing in Brown Mathematical Contest in Modeling in January: http://www.dam.brown.edu/siam/bmcm.html

 ---